patconnole/openc2_companion/README.md

 * **Commands** are sent by Producers to Consumers.
 There can only be ONE Command in a Message.
 * **Responses** are sent by Consumers to Producers.
 There can only be ONE Response in a Message

 Again, notice how we didn't mention anything about Transfer, Serialization, or even what the Commands are yet?
 We also haven't said how many Responses are generated for any Commands, or when/how they're sent.
+Will we?
+Perhaps...

 **Command Payload**
 ```